Big Boss Man: Early career (1984–1988)

-Traylor made his first tour to Japan in March 1988 for All Japan Pro Wrestling as Big Bubba.
+Traylor made his first tour to Japan in March to April 1988, wrestling for All Japan Pro Wrestling as "Big Bubba" as part of its Champion Carnival series.
+During the tour, he primarily teamed with Bruiser Brody, marking some of Brody's final matches before his sudden death in July 1988.
+His matches during the tour included defeating Shunji Takano in Tokyo's Nippon Budokan, wrestling John Tenta to a double count out in the Okayama Budokan in Okayama, and teaming with George Skaaland in a loss to The Great Kabuki and Shunji Takano in Tokyo's Korakuen Hall.

 World Wrestling Federation (1988–1993)

 Twin Towers (1988–1990)

 In May 1988, Traylor joined the WWF as Big Boss Man, a heel character inspired by his previous career as a corrections officer.
 Managed by Slick, Boss Man's post-match routine often included handcuffing his defeated opponents to the ring ropes and beating them with a nightstick or ball and chain.
 On August 29, he defeated Koko B. Ware at the inaugural SummerSlam.